 What is your child’s sleep association?
 How does your child fall asleep?

 Let’s look at how many babies fall asleep.
 They might fall asleep while their mother or father is rocking them in a rocking chair, bundled up and very cozy in their parent’s arms.
-Or, they may fall asleep sucking on a bottle of breastmilk/formula.
+Or, they may fall asleep nursing or drinking their bottle.
 Or, perhaps they doze off with the simple use of a pacifier.
-Minus the teeth issue with breastmilk/formula later on, there isn’t a problem with any of these methods of falling asleep until it is a problem.
+Minus the teeth issue with formula later on, there isn’t a problem with any of these methods of falling asleep until it is a problem.

 From the time my son was an itty bitty baby, he loved to be walked, rocked and nursed to sleep.
 He also loved napping in the moving swing.
 At first this was not a problem.
 He would fall asleep quickly and we’d put him down.
 But, several weeks later, I found myself rocking him for 2-3 hours each night to put him to bed.
 He’d fall asleep easily, but then when I put him down he’d wake up!
 Ah!
 And, then I’d need to repeat it every 1-2 hours when he woke up.
 It was exhausting and I was at the end of my rope!
 So, we took to co-sleeping, which got us both more sleep, yet I was so nervous I’d roll on top of him or my husband or I would cover him with blankets.
 I’m not the best sleeper, so every time he’d want to nurse, I’d have trouble going back to sleep (and I never got good and switching sides without actually switching sides either).
 Co-sleeping works for many and I’m not knocking it.
 It just didn’t work for us and it is important for every family to learn what works for them best.
 After learning about sleep associations I was able to transfer him back to his crib at 4 months old and we both got a LOT more sleep then!